NLeRoy917/purdue-senior-design/README.md

 ## Folder Layout

 It is basically split into semester one (557) and semester two (558).
-You'll notice that semester one is much more dense - probably beacuse there was a lot more homowork and any more design problems.
+You'll notice that semester one is much more dense - probably beacuse there was a lot more homowork and many more design problems.

 The second semester was much more senior design and economics.
 Less homework, so probably less useful.

 Please enjoy and try not to stress too much - everyone gets a B anyways  ¯\_(ツ)_/¯

 Nathan <3